 Are you curious about Bell Street Chapel or Unitarian Universalism?
 We’d love to introduce ourselves.

-Bell Street Chapel is a lively, growing, regional Unitarian Universalist congregation serving members from urban, suburban and rural greater Providence communities.
-We are a small but mighty congregation with 65 adult members, and a dozen children and youth, as well as a number of newcomers and friends.
+Bell Street Chapel is a small regional Unitarian Universalist congregation serving members from urban, suburban and rural greater Providence communities.

 In the Unitarian Universalist tradition, we draw upon many sources for strength and inspiration, include a range of theological positions, and believe in freedom of conscience.
 We have no creed or dogma, but we do have deep personal convictions.